The many health benefits of green tea is well-known. But is it safe to drink during pregnancy?

 - It can help regulate sugar levels, which prevents the risk of gestational diabetes.

-- High EGCG levels affect absorption of folic acid and lower folate levels.
+- High EGCG levels affect the absorption of folic acid and lower folate levels.
 Since folic acid is an essential nutrient required during pregnancy, ensure that you include folate-rich foods in your diet like green leafy vegetables.
 Folic acid deficiency is known to cause neural tube disorders.